tomlandia/wikipediamap/README.md

 - Find other sources such as a geolocation services towns, counties and provinces
 - Maybe show two layers at a time?
 - Actual multilingual support
-- Add a splash screen and use MessagePack/Protobuf if worth it on slow connections